ceph/ceph/doc/rados/operations/pg-states.rst

   full ratio.

 *Incomplete*
-  Ceph detects that a placement group is missing a necessary period of history from its log.
-If you see this state, report a bug, and try to start any failed OSDs that may contain the needed information.
+  Ceph detects that a placement group is missing information about writes that may have occurred, or does not have enough healthy copies to reach the pool's configured min_size.
+If you see this state, try to start any failed OSDs that may contain the needed information or temporarily adjust min_size to allow recovery.

 *Stale*
   The placement group is in an unknown state - the monitors have not received